-The three main sanctions a student may receive are a Letter of Admonition, Disciplinary Probation, and Disciplinary Suspension.
-It is important to note that recommended minimum sanctions are for first time violations, and that alcohol and drug policies violations and sanctions are cumulative, sanctions for repeat violations are increased.
-Sanctions are assigned based on the specific facts in each case and as such are varied based on the particular circumstances.
+In addition to the possibility of criminal charges, referrals to the University's Office of Student Conduct and Integrity may result in one of three sanctions.
+A student may receive a Letter of Admonition, Disciplinary Probation or Disciplinary Suspension.
+It is important to note that recommended minimum sanctions are for first time violations and that alcohol and drug policies violations and sanctions are cumulative, sanctions for repeat violations are increased.
+Sanctions are assigned based on the facts in each case and as such are varied based on the particular circumstances.
 Longwood University maintains a Zero Tolerance Policy with regard to the illegal distribution, manufacture, possession, or use, of drugs.
 All violations, with the exception of those resulting in expulsion, will result in educational assignments that may require an associated fee to the student, i.e. Longwood's Alcohol and Other Drug Education Programs.